lybrn/worklog-cli/README.md

 This will output the total time spent on each task and project.
 This is where you match the time you've spent against the time you estimate, or intended to spend.
-If times are two low or two high, you can adjust them in your worklog.
+If times are two low or two high, you can adjust them in your worklog but changing sitting times or adding multiplier brackets.

 10. Run: `worklog notes month clientname`

 This step is the bulk of the work.
-It will output the sitting title and all the completed subtask for every sitting.
+It will output all the completed subtask notes for every sitting.
 The goal is to read through every note, top to bottom, and make sure they make sufficient sense.
 The more thorough you were when writing these, the less work you will have.
 In general, the notes should be readable by the person receiving the invoice.
-That doesn't mean they need to understand every technical word, but they should be read it as a properly constructed series of words.
-Read through everything correcting and inproving in the worklog as you go.
+That doesn't mean they need to understand every technical word, but they should be able to read it as a properly constructed series of words.
+Read through everything correcting and improving subtask notes in the worklog as you go.

 11. Run: `worklog invoicehtml month clientname > ~/Google\ Drive/Invoices/invoice.html`